 For the model you can start off with a simple spreadsheet containing a separate section for assumptions (e.g. discount rate, inflation rate, revenue growth, etc), a revenue model and an expense model.
 The latter two are transaction based.
 Project the revenues and expenses to determine the net profit or loss for a number of years.

-Your final model that you will present however should be easy to understand.
-What is more important than the actual numbers used is that these figures reflect your vision.
 Credibility requires more than just a presentation of numbers; you must be able to defend your figures.
-This requires an insight into the nature of the business and a depth of understanding of the projected figures.
+This requires an insight into the nature of the business and an understanding of projected figures.